 Information Rights Compliance team, 1st Floor, MOD Main Building, Whitehall, SW1A 2HB Email: email@example.com

 If you remain dissatisfied following an internal review, you may take your complaint to the Information Commissioner under the provisions of Section 50 of the Freedom of Information Act.
 Please note that the Information Commissioner will not normally investigate your case until you have exhausted the use of the MOD’s internal complaints procedure.
 Further details of the role and powers of the Information Commissioner can be found on the Commissioner’s website.

 Please see the MOD FOI and EIR complaints and appeals procedure for a full description of the official appeals procedure

-If you would like to provide feedback, good or bad, about the MOD publication scheme, or have a specific complaint, please contact the Chief Information Officer (CIO) Strategy, Policy and Practice Information Rights Operations team as follows:
+If you would like to provide feedback, good or bad, about the MOD publication scheme, or have a specific complaint, please contact the Information Systems and Services (ISS) Strategy, Policy and Practice Information Rights Operations team as follows: